sanyassyed/sf_eviction/README.md

 4. Create Prefect Blocks via code
     * The block creation is done in the file `create_prefect_blocks.py`
-    * In this file we created a GCP Credentials Block - this is to connect to the GCP account
+    * In this file we created
+        - A GCP Credentials Block - this is to connect to the GCP account
-    * And GCS Bucket Block - To access the Buckets in GCS.
+        - A GCS Bucket Block - To access the Buckets in GCS
+        - A BQ Bucket Block - To connect and access BQ
     * NOTE: Block names must only contain lowercase letters, numbers, and dashes
+    * Run the below to register the blocks created via the .py file.
+[Ref](https://docs.prefect.io/concepts/blocks/)
     ```bash
     # Run the create_prefect_blocks.py and register the block
     prefect block register --file create_prefect_blocks.py